 This is the very same agency that makes decisions on disability applications and it is known in most states as DDS, or disability determination services.

 Medical improvement can cause an individualís disability benefits to be terminated.
 While it is always possible that medical evidence contained in an individualís treatment notes could indicate that the individual has medically improved to the point of no longer being disabled, it is unlikely.

 Medical improvement can only be proven through objective medical evidence, or by an individualís return to substantial gainful employment, i.e. working and earning the SGA amount.
 SGA, or substantial gainful activity, is just an arbitrary monthly earnings amount that Social Security considers to be supporting.

 Each year the SGA monthly earnings amount may be increased.
 For example, more than a decade ago, the SGA limit was $700, meaning that a person could not earn more than $700 if he or she wanted to maintain eligibility for disability benefits.
-By 2012, the SGA limit had risen to $1010 per month.
+Since then, the SGA limit has risen considerably.

 If an individual is not working, or is working at a level that is not SGA, they will not lose their disability benefits at a continuing disability review as long as their medical records do not indicate that their condition has medically improved.

 New and featured pages on SSDRC.com